WebOfTrustInfo/rwot12-cologne/advance-readings/rwot-primer.md

 If you have any problems that you feel aren't being addressed by the group: if someone is steamrolling the consensus, if someone is harassing, or if there are other problems with behavior, let the RWOT staff know and we'll help out.

-## Day Two: Enjoying the Demos
+## Day Three: Demo Night!

-Day Two breaks a little early, at 4pm, when we've scheduled a "nap time" ahead of dinner.
+Day Three tends to break a little early, when we've scheduled a "nap time" ahead of dinner.
-We encourage you to step away from your paper and take advantage of this break, because we've got demos scheduled for the evening, beginning at 8pm.
+We encourage you to step away from your paper and take advantage of this break, because we've got demos scheduled for the evening.

 Demo night is optional.
 As with the events in the margins, you may opt out if you need some time to yourself.
 But it's also a great time to see what everyone else is working on and what the rapidly evolving state-of-the-art is in the Web of Trust.
 So, if you're up to coming back, we encourage you to do so.

-## Day Three: Engaging in Mandatory Fun
+## Day Four: Mandatory Fun!

-The third day of RWOT begins with some extracurricular activities, "in the margins" events where we're going to send groups out to enjoy the sights of our locale.
+The fourth day of RWOT begins with some extracurricular activities, "in the margins" events where we're going to send groups out to enjoy the sights of our locale.
 We debuted this idea at RWOT9, and we highly encourage you to sign up and attend.
+It should appear as a separate Eventbrite that oyu have access to.

 Obviously, this is an opportunity to generate more inspiration and to network more with your colleagues.
 But, it's also a time to recharge your batteries.
 You'll just have spent a grueling day discussing, outlining, and beginning the writing on your paper, potentially followed by a night of demos.
 Relax and see something totally new, and you'll find that you feel that much more powerful when you return in the afternoon.

 (And some of you may instead decide to recharge your batteries by sleeping in and relaxing at this mid-point of the workshop.
 That's fine too!
 But be sure to be back for the start of the workshop proper, later in the day.)

-## Day Four: Talking about the Web of Trust
+## Day Five: Talking about the Web of Trust

 Much of the final day of RWOT will be spent on the business of the Web of Trust, talking about the future of RWOT and how we can improve, as well as doing our final report outs.